polterguy/lizzie/README.md

 becomes impossible, without first entering either an `EnterReadLock` or an `EnterWriteLock` on a `ReaderWriterLockSlim` which is a field in the `Synchronizer` class.
 Then instead of passing around your actual shared resource, you pass around your `Synchronizer` instance to your threads.
-Below is some example usage.
+Below is an example of a type that might need synchronised access.

 ```csharp
 /*